 This may be something that is feasible but can also sometimes cause considerable difficulty and disruption for the child.

-If, for example, the birthday falls during term time or on a school day, it can be difficult to identify a period of time where a child should be made available to the other parent in the limited period from completion of school without significantly disrupting the following school day.
+If, for example, the birthday falls during term time or on a school day, it can be difficult to identify a period of time where a child should be made available to the other parent in the limited period from completion of school to bedtime without significantly disrupting the following school day.
 The same applies to the parent’s birthday.

 As difficult as it may be, it may well be better that there be provision for some form of contact by telephone or video call.
 But, as is often the case with school aged children, each parent on an alternate weekend basis would have the facility of the weekend before or after the birthday to plan and engage in any specific celebration party etc.